 4 Mistakes to Avoid When Paying Off Debt

 If you’re paying down your debt, then you know it’s a challenging undertaking.
-And if you’ve got a lot of debt to work through, it can also be a lengthy one.
-Which is why it’s tempting to look for ways to speed up the process.
-In doing so, you will encounter options that seem to be a shortcut to dumping your debt, but in the end, could cost you both money and time.
+And if you’ve got a lot of debt to work through, it can also be a lengthy one, which is why it’s tempting to look for ways to speed up the process.
+However, in doing so you will encounter options that seem to be a shortcut to dumping your debt, but in the end, could cost you both money and time.

-As you make your way to debt-freedom, beware of these four mistakes:
+As you make your way to debt-freedom, beware of these four mistakes that could set you back:

 1. Not Having an Emergency Fund